 Governments of many emerging market countries have become overly reliant on the international capital markets and other forms of foreign credit to finance large public spending programs that cause huge budget deficits.
 Often, interest payments have become too overwhelming for these governments to meet, as these payments may represent a large percentage of a country's total GDP.
 Accordingly, these foreign obligations have become the subject of political debate within emerging market countries, which has resulted in internal pressure for such governments to not make payments to foreign creditors, but instead to use these funds for social programs.
 As a result of either an inability to pay or submission to political pressure, the governments sought to restructure their loan and/or bond obligations, have declared a temporary suspension of interest payments, or defaulted (in part or full) on their outstanding debt obligations.
 These events have adversely affected the values of securities issued by the governments and corporations domiciled in these emerging market countries and have negatively affected not only their cost of borrowing, but their ability to borrow in the future as well.
 Emerging markets have also benefited from continued monetary policies adopted by the central banks of developed countries.
-In recent years, interest rates in the U.S. and certain European countries have been at or near historically low levels.
-After a period of continuously raising interest rates, the U.S. Federal Reserve has begun, and may continue, to lower interest rates.
-To the extent the Federal Reserve Board raises interest rates, there is a risk that rates across the global financial system may rise.
+After a period of continuously raising interest rates, the U.S. Federal Reserve and central banks in other developed countries have reduced interest rates to historically low levels.
+To the extent the Federal Reserve Board maintains near zero rates, emerging market economies may benefit.

 In addition to their continued reliance on international capital markets, many emerging economies are also highly dependent on international trade and exports, including exports of oil and other commodities.
 As a result, these economies are particularly vulnerable to downturns of the world economy.
 In recent years, emerging market economies have been subject to tightened international credit supplies and weakened global demand for their exports and, as a result, certain of these economies faced significant difficulties and some economies face recessionary concerns.
 Over the last decade, emerging market countries, and companies domiciled in such countries, have acquired significant debt levels.
 Any increase in U.S. interest rates could restrict the access to relatively inexpensive credit supplies and jeopardize the ability of emerging market countries to pay their respective debt service obligations.
 Although certain emerging market economies have shown signs of growth and recovery, continued growth is dependent on the uncertain economic outlook of China, Japan, the European Union, and the United States.
-The reduced demand for exports and lack of available capital for investment resulting from the European debt crisis, a slowdown in China, and persistent low growth in the global economy may inhibit growth for emerging market countries.
+The reduced demand for exports and lack of available capital for investment resulting from the European debt crisis, a slowdown in China, the effects of the COVID-19 pandemic, and persistent low growth in the global economy may inhibit growth for emerging market countries.